 LICENCIA DE OBRA

-- La Licencia de obra mayor : major works, construction
+- The Licencia de obra mayor: major works, construction

-- La Licencia de obra menor: small jobs, light renovations
+- The Licencia de obra menor: minor works, light renovations

-To obtain them, you need a visado and to pay municipal taxes.
-The time required to obtain a license varies from one municipality to another, and its validity is limited.
-You should also note that it must be displayed during construction.
+To obtain them, you need the visado and pay municipal taxes.
+The time to obtain them varies depending on the municipality, and the period of validity of the license is limited.
+Also note that it must be displayed during the works.

-Carrying out work without a license is a serious urban planning offence.
+Carrying out work without a license is a serious urban planning violation.

 LICENCIA DE PRIMERA OCUPACIÓN

-An official document issued by the municipality once the work has been completed.
-It certifies that the building conforms to the approved plans and to safety and habitability standards.
+An official document issued by the municipality after completion of construction.
+It certifies that the building complies with the approved plans and with safety and habitability standards.
 This permit is required to legally occupy a new or renovated building.

 LLAVE EN MANO

-This is the equivalent of "turnkey", an expression that describes a renovation project carried out from A to Z. To find out more, read our article: "Why choose a turnkey renovation company in Spain? (link once published)
+The equivalent of "turnkey," an expression that describes a renovation project carried out from start to finish.
+To delve deeper into this topic, discover our article: "Why opt for a turnkey renovation company in Spain?" (link to be added upon publication)

 LOE (LA LEY DE ORDENACIÓN DE LA EDIFICACIÓN)

-This is the law that has governed urban planning in Spain since 1999.
+This is the law governing urban planning in Spain since 1999.
 Here are the key points to remember:

-- It establishes the legal framework that governs the building construction process and determines the obligations and responsibilities of the various players involved.
+- It establishes the legal framework that regulates the building construction process and determines the obligations and responsibilities of the various stakeholders involved.

 - It defines the technical and administrative requirements for buildings.